deepfakes/faceswap/README.md

  3. Because it will better federate contributors and users

 ## What if /u/deepfakes feels bad about that?
 This is a friendly typosquat, and it is fully dedicated to the project.
 If /u/deepfakes wants to take over this repo/user and drive the project, he is welcomed to do so (Raise an issue, and he will be contacted on Reddit).
+Please do not send /u/deepfakes messages for help with the code you find here.

 # About machine learning